fastly/fastly-magento2/Documentation/CONFIGURATION.md

 without error.
 If not please see [installing the module](INSTALLATION.md) for details of how to do this.

-To enter the credentials for the Fastly_Cdn module to use open a browser and log in to the admin section of the Magento server.
+To enter the credentials for the Fastly_Cdn module, open a browser and log in to the admin section of the Magento server.
 Navigate to:

 ```
 Stores > Configuration > Advanced > System